2013 Argentina floods: Consequences

 In Buenos Aires city, power shortages lasted as long as 15 hours in at least 11 Barrios (neighborhoods), affecting 70,000 households at its peak.
 Two hospitals were among those who lost power in La Plata.
-Buenos Aires Metro and rail systems were halted or limited.
+Buenos Aires Underground and rail systems were halted or limited.

 The Chief of Government of Buenos Aires (city mayor), Mauricio Macri, was on vacation at the time of the flood, and returned in the evening.
 The same situation was for La Plata's city mayor Pablo Bruera, who first falsely claimed that he was assisting the evacuated people during the floods.
 President Cristina Fernández de Kirchner visited the affected area on 3 April surveying the damage by helicopter and meeting with victims in Tolosa, Greater La Plata, where she was born and raised; and Barrio Mitre, a villa miseria (slum) in Buenos Aires city northside.
 Rescue efforts focused on finding victims still trapped in their homes to prevent further fatalities.
 Local charities sought donations of food, water, diapers and mattresses.
 Hepatitis shots were available at evacuation centers, and four mobile hospitals were set up to treat victims and distribute food and water.

 At that time, at least 51 people were known to have died in Greater La Plata, and six deaths had been reported in Buenos Aires.
 Two additional deaths were reported in Greater Buenos Aires.
 Many victims died by drowning, while others were electrocuted by downed power lines (including a Metro worker who was electrocuted in Los Incas station).
 Many deaths in La Plata were not discovered until after the flood waters started to recede.
 "The bodies began to appear as the water subsided," said the Governor of Buenos Aires Province, Daniel Scioli.
 Numerous families lost all their possessions in the floods, while shopkeepers reported losses of their merchandise.
 Business losses were estimated at 530.6 million pesos (US$104 million).
 Schools and government offices were closed across La Plata.
 As of 4 April, there were reportedly still 20 people missing and 1,200 evacuated in La Plata.
 More than two months later, it was officially reported that 78 was the number of deaths in Greater La Plata.